 Pseudomonas aeruginosa

-research projects compose almost 40 percent of the infection research portfolio.
-A majority of the projects are directed at improving our understanding of how Pseudomonas interacts with other microorganisms and how the body responds to Pseudomonas infections.
-Since the launch of the initiative, two new drug development programs targeting Pseudomonas infection were funded, one of which uses bacteriophage to target Pseudomonas infections.
+Pseudomonas research projects compose almost 40% of the infection research portfolio with a third of that funding going toward developing new treatments, including phage therapy.
+Since the launch of the initiative, eight new drug development programs targeting Pseudomonas infection were funded, three of which use phage therapy to target Pseudomonas infections.

 Back to list